NUSES: New methods and tools for astroparticle physics in space

 In addition to astrophysical studies, Zirè will investigate possible connections between variations in cosmic and electromagnetic activity and natural phenomena on Earth, such as earthquakes and volcanic eruptions.
 Its observations could help test the Magnetospheric–Ionospheric–Lithospheric Coupling (MILC) model, which proposes that changes in the Earth’s electromagnetic environment, driven by seismic activity, can influence the distribution of charged particles trapped in the Van Allen Belts.

-A dedicated Low Energy Module (LEM) extends Zirè’s sensitivity even further, allowing it to detect very low-energy electrons and study particle precipitation from the magnetosphere.
-These measurements could reveal how natural or anthropogenic electromagnetic disturbances affect the near-Earth radiation environment — a topic with implications not only for fundamental science but also for space weather forecasting and satellite protection.
+A dedicated Low Energy Module (LEM) extends Zirè’s sensitivity even further, allowing to detect very low energy electrons and study particle precipitation from the magnetosphere.
+These measurements could reveal how natural or anthropogenic electromagnetic disturbances affect the near-Earth radiation environment, a topic with implications not only for basic science but also for space weather forecasting and satellite protection.

 Plastic Scintillator Tracker

 Zirè’s Plastic Scintillator Tracker (PST), a column of 32 layers of scintillators.
 The top six layers measure 12 × 12 × 1 cm³, while the remaining 26 are thinner (0.5 cm).
-This system records the track of incoming particles and helps reconstruct their energy and trajectory.
+Each layer is made by three independent bars.
+This system records the energy deposit profile of the incoming particles and helps reconstructing their total kinetic energy and trajectory.

 Fiber Tracker

-One of the plastic scintillator tiles of Zirè’s Anti-Coincidence System.
-The ACS surrounds the detector from five sides with nine layers of scintillators, helping in the identification of gamma-rays.
+Two of the plastic scintillator tiles of Zirè’s Anti-Coincidence System.
+The ACS surrounds the detector from five sides, helping in the selection of contained events and in photon tagging.

 Zirè acceptance